-Kangerlussuaq is a tiny settlement with about 500 locals, 2 hostels, 2 hotels, 1 supermarket, 1 pizza restaurant, 1 bar, a post office, 2 coffee shops, 1 Canada goose shop and a few hundred dogs along with the longest road in the country that´s about 40Km long and was built by Volkswagen to test their cars on the Ice Sheet.
+Kangerlussuaq is no more than a tiny settlement with about 500 locals, two hostels, two hotels, one supermarket, one pizza restaurant, one bar, a post office, two coffee shops, one Canada goose shop and a few hundred dogs.
+The longest road in Greenland is also located here, which is only 40Km long and was built by Volkswagen to test their cars on the Ice Sheet.

-One of the world´s most northern golf courses is also located on the outskirts of the town; it currently has nine members!
+And of course, the world´s most northern golf courses are also located on the outskirts of the town; it currently has nine members!

-I flew into Kangerlussuaq so I could hike the 165Km/102 mile long “The Arctic Circle” by foot, from Kangerlussuaq to Sisimiut, the second biggest city in Greenland, located on the west coast.
+I flew into Kangerlussuaq so I could hike the 165Km/102 mile-long “The Arctic Circle” by foot, from Kangerlussuaq to Sisimiut, the second biggest city in Greenland, which is located on the west coast of Greenland.

-But while preparing and getting my last logistics ready for the Arctic Circle hike, I decided to spend a full day in Kangerlussuaq and to visit the nearby “Greenlandic ice sheet.”
+But while preparing and getting my last logistics ready for the Arctic Circle hike, so did I decided to spend a full day in Kangerlussuaq and to visit the nearby “Greenlandic ice sheet.”

-There´s no public transportation here, so the only way to visit the Ice Sheet is to book an 8-hour day trip with Albatros Arctic Circle“, using their 4X4 “Bus.”
+Be aware that´s there´s no public transportation in Kangerlussuaq, so the only way to visit the Ice Sheet is to book an 8-hour day trip with Albatros Arctic Circle“, using their 4X4 “Bus.”

-The day trip will take you along the 40km dirt road to point 660 while doing a few stops on the way to a old airplane wreckage from a USA military aircraft, a Lockheed T-33s.
+The day trip will take you along the 40km dirt road to point 660 while doing a few stops on the way to an old aeroplane wreckage from a USA military aircraft, a Lockheed T-33s.

-Three Lockheeds from the American Army crashed on the outskirts of Kangerlussuaq during severe weather in 1968 (you will only visit one of the crash sites) and to the Russel Glacier, a 60meter/197feet tall Glacier.
+Three Lockheeds from the American Army crashed on the outskirts of Kangerlussuaq during bad weather here in 1968 (you will only visit one of the crash sites) and before going to the Russel Glacier, a 60meter/197feet tall Glacier.

-And If you’re lucky you will spot some of the local wildlife like Reindeer, Musk Ox, Arctic Fox, and various types of birds.
-Myself, on the other hand, didn’t see ANYTHING because the weather was so bad that day.
+And If you’re lucky, you will spot some of the local wildlife like Reindeer, Musk Ox, Arctic Fox, and various types of birds.
+I, on the other hand, didn’t see ANYTHING because the weather was so bad that day.

 But the cold weather prevented the notorious Greenland mosquito from being around on the first two days of my hike, so the bad weather was actually a good thing in the end.

-The Greenlandic Ice Sheet is almost 2,400 kilometers (1,500 mi) long in a north-south direction, and its greatest width is 1,100 kilometers (680 mi), That´s about three times the size of Texas.
+The Greenlandic Ice Sheet is almost 2,400 kilometres (1,500 mi) long in a north-south direction, and its greatest width is 1,100 kilometres (680 mi); that´s about three times the size of Texas.

 Additional Information For Kangerlussuaq.

-Where To Stay: During my stay in Kangerlussuaq, I stayed at The Old Camp.
+Where To Stay in Kangerlussuaq: During my stay in Kangerlussuaq, I stayed at The Old Camp.